Jainil-coder/Sparks-Foundation-Task/README.md

 ## Task 1 :- Prediction using Supervised ML

-## Task 2 :- Prediction using unsupervised ML
+## Task 2 :- Prediction using Unsupervised ML